-A recent survey of 3,510 Australians shows more than four in five adults use social media daily and three in four believe the online spread of misinformation is an issue that needs to be addressed.
-But fewer than four in ten adults in Australia say they are confident about their ability to check if information they find online is true.
+A recent survey of 3,510 Australians showed more than four in five adults used social media daily, while three in four believed the online spread of misinformation was an issue that needed to be addressed.
+But fewer than four in ten adults in Australia said they were confident in their ability to check if information they found online was true.

-And it’s not only adults who struggle with this.
-Just one-third of Australian children aged 8-16 are confident they can identify false or misleading information online.
+And it was not only adults who struggled with this.
+Just one-third of Australian children aged 8-16 were confident they could identify false or misleading information online.

 What is media literacy?

-The Australian Media Literacy Alliance (AMLA) define media literacy as “the ability to critically engage with media in all aspects of life”.
-AMLA says media literacy is essential for full participation in society and requires lifelong learning.
+The Australian Media Literacy Alliance (AMLA) define media literacy as ÔÇ£the ability to critically engage with media in all aspects of lifeÔÇØ.
+According to AMLA, media literacy is essential for full participation in society and requires lifelong learning.

 Media literacy encourages people to ask critical questions about media.
 These critical questions aim to encourage people to reflect on both the content and their own media use.